Below are our current club etiquette rules.

-4. If a skater is doing their program, not to music every effort should be made to allow the skater to do this.
+4. If a skater is doing their program, even without audible music, every effort should be made to allow the skater to do this.

-5. If a skater is doing their program, to music you should endeavour to keep out of their way.
+5. If a skater is doing their program with music you should endeavour to keep out of their way.

-6. If a coach is taking a lesson then that skater should be afforded extra room for their practice to give them confidence that they are not going to go into another skater.
+6. If a coach is taking a lesson then that skater should be afforded extra room for their practice to give them confidence that they are not going to collide with another skater.